-Piwik PRO tracks page scrolls automatically, saves scroll data as custom events and shows results in a custom report or in the site inspector for Chrome.
-But if you want to track page scrolls manually, for example, track only scrolls on your home page, you need to set it up.
-In this article we’ll show you how.
+Piwik PRO automatically tracks page scrolls on your website.
+It then saves the scroll data as custom events and shows results in custom reports or in the site inspector for Chrome.

 Turn off automatic scroll tracking

-First, you need to turn off automatic scroll tracking, otherwise data will be collected twice.
+The first thing you need to do is turn off the automatic scroll tracking, otherwise the data will be collected twice.

 To turn off automatic scroll tracking, follow these steps: